SubroBlack/CatApp/README.md

 - Open image in modal
 - See the location of the image in the Google map
 - Search displayed entries with the image title
+- Users can register and signin
+- Files added by signed in users can only be seen by them
+- Files added by users without signing in are saved as public files and      can be seen and edited by everyone

+<h3>Things to be done: </h3>

+- Separate modules properly
+- Clean the code
+- FIx issues with Sharp